 7. Storage Space

-One of the common regrets for those who have purchased a family car is a lack of trunk or storage space in the vehicle.
+One of the common regrets for those who have purchased a family car is that it lacks storage space.
 For many people with kids, there is no limit to the surprises about how much stuff is needed for kids to go to sporting events or to go on a road trip.
 You should consider the ultimate maximum level of packing that you need to be able to do when you look at each kind of car for your family vehicle.

-Vans shine the brightest when storage is a major consideration for your family and you will probably find that large SUVs come in a close second.
-There is really no way to travel in comfort with lots of bags or gear if you do not have the right size storage space in your car.
+Vans shine the brightest when storage is a major consideration for your family.
+Also, you will probably find that large SUVs come in a close second.
+It’s impossible to travel in comfort with lots of luggage if your car has no storage space.

 8. Car Seat Functionality is Important When Looking For Your Family’s Vehicle

 One of the most commonly overlooked factors when shopping for a new family vehicle is car seat latch options.
 Some cars only have car seat latch options in a few seats.
-This might be fine if you have just one kid that is in a car seat, but if you have more than one, it can be a really big issue for your family.
+This might be fine if you have just one kid that is in a car seat.
+However, if you have more than one, it can be a really big issue for your family.

 Always make sure that you inquire about the car seat latch functionality of any vehicle that you are considering for your family vehicle.
 This is one area where being safe rather than sorry is well worth the added effort.
 Imagine having to take two cars everywhere because you need to be able to use more than one car seat!

 Whether you want to have all of the fun features and additions to your new family car’s total build, you might need to stick to a budget.
-Cars have never been more expensive, so you will need to create a budget so that you can keep yourself from buying a car that is outside of your comfortable price point.
-You would be shocked at how easy it is to end up with a car that will cost you $500 or more a month!
+Cars have never been more expensive.
+Therefore, you’ll need to create a budget.
+This is so that you can keep yourself from buying a car that is outside of your comfortable price point.
+Take note that you may end up with a car that will cost you $500 or more a month!

-Sticking to a budget can help you to prioritize features and additions to your total build for a new car, and it can help you to shop with more accuracy if you are looking at cars online.
-There are many ways to customize a car that you are buying from the manufacturer and you can use the same logic to weed out cars that do not fit your needs when you are shopping online as well.
+Sticking to a budget can help you to prioritize features and additions to your total build for a new car.
+Likewise, it can help you to shop with more accuracy if you are looking at cars online.
+There are many ways to customize a car that you are buying from the manufacturer.
+Also, you can use the same logic to weed out cars that don’t fit your needs when shopping online.

 10. Look for Reliability in Your Family’s Next Car

-Many family cars are known to be reliable, but you should always make sure that you do the research before you buy anything.
-Honda and manufacturers that are well-known for reliability are often the best choices to make for your family car as there is nothing worse than being stranded on the side of the road with a group of kids to keep out of trouble!
+Many family cars are known to be reliable.
+Nevertheless, you should always make sure that you do the research before you buy anything.
+Honda and manufacturers that are well-known for reliability are often the best choices to make for your family car.
+There is nothing worse than being stranded with a group of kids to keep out of trouble!

 11. Cost of Ownership

 Always look into the cost of tires as well as basic repairs and maintenance before you buy a car.
-You will want to be prepared for your annual costs just like you are prepared for the total monthly payment that you are going to be making.
+Also, be prepared for your annual costs like you are prepared for the total monthly payment you’ll be making.
 This can be a major factor for the overall enjoyment that you have for your new family car.

 12. Consider the Location When Shopping for Your Family’s Next Vehicle

 It is definitely possible to buy a car online and have it sent to your home these days.
-You might feel confident that you will love the car and feel that you do not need to do a test drive.
-However, if you have never driven a van or an SUV, you might want to consider shopping locally rather than looking out of state.
+You might feel confident that you’ll love the car and feel you don’t need to do a test drive.
+However, you should consider shopping locally rather than out of state if you have never driven a van.

-It is very common to be sure that you will love a car and then when you go on a test drive, you find out that you hate it.
-You want to be sure that your kids will be comfortable as well, so it can be a big help to bring them along with you on your test drive.
-Even if you do not buy locally, make sure that you can test out a similar make and model of car before you buy something sight unseen.
+It is common to feel you’ll love a car and when you test drive, you find out you hate it.
+You want to be sure that your kids will be comfortable as well.
+Therefore, it can be a big help to bring them along with you on your test drive.
+If you don’t buy locally, you can still test a similar make and model of car before buying it online.

 13. Parking and Mileage

 These may not rank high on the list for everyone, but if you live in a city or any area where parking is limited, you might need to consider this factor as a bigger part of your overall checklist.
 The same applies to the mileage that your new car will get.
-Buying bigger cars means that both of these items will be harder to manage and you should carefully consider if you can afford to drive this size vehicle and if you can park it in town or near your home.
+Buying bigger cars means that both of these items will be harder to manage.
+Also, make sure you can afford to drive this size vehicle and if you can park it in town or near your home.

 SUVs will almost always get worse gas mileage than other large vehicles, and you will find that parking a van can be just as hard as parking a large SUV in most cases.
 If you do not have a driveway at your home and have to park in a garage, make sure your large new vehicle will fit in your parking lot.